nova-pkgs/python/Doc/library/os.rst

    Send the signal *sig* to the process group *pgid*.

+   Availability: Unix.

-   .. availability:: Unix.
+   .. versionadded:: 2.3

 .. function:: nice(increment)

    Add *increment* to the process's "niceness".
 Return the new niceness.

-   .. availability:: Unix.
+   Availability: Unix.

 .. function:: plock(op)